-- Develop quality academic programs based on employer driven demands: - Foster partnerships with industry experts to identify future career opportunities: - Promote student learning through excellence in teaching support services and instructional delivery both online and in traditional settings in response to current industry demands; and - Promote an institutional culture that values diversity and international and cross-cultural competencies and skills identified by global industry experts.
+- Develop quality academic programs based on employer driven demands; - Foster partnerships with industry experts to identify future career opportunities; - Promote student learning through excellence in teaching support services and instructional delivery both online and in traditional settings in response to current industry demands; and - Promote an institutional culture that values diversity and international and cross-cultural competencies and skills identified by global industry experts.

 Courses use a mixture of content presentation, seminar, videos, and practical exercises.
 Content and skills build each week and are assessed formatively through discussion, analysis, application, essays and/or, quizzes/tests as assigned by the course instructor.
-A summative final assessment will include a comprehensive exam and project that require students to demonstrate mastery of all course learning outcomes.
+A summative final assessment will include one final written project that requires students to demonstrate mastery of all course learning outcomes.
 Individual feedback will be provided.